ibm-cloud-docs/vpc/file_storage_vpc_manage_replication.md

 ## Activity tracker events for replication
 {: #fs-at-replication}

 Activity tracker events are triggered when you establish and use file share replication.
 Table 1 describes the actions that generate events for replication.
-For more information about all file storage events, see [File storage events](/docs/vpc?topic=vpc-at-events#events-file-storage).
+For more information about all file storage events, see [File Storage events](/docs/vpc?topic=vpc-at-events#events-file-storage).

 | Action | Description |
 |--------|-------------|